DestanT/blackjack-3-minute-challenge/README.md

 ## Features:
 ### First Visit
 ![Input Name Pop-Up](/documentation/input-name-screen.png)
-* On the first visit the player is greeted with this pop up modal window.
+* On the first visit, the player is greeted with this pop-up modal window.
-  * Player must input their name (minimum 2 characters, maximum 15).
+  * The player must input their name (minimum 2 characters, maximum 15).
   * The name is stored in localStorage.
   * The 'Game Rules' will display the player's name.\
   ![Greeting Player](/documentation/hi-player-name.png)